MReyesSegura/nodeMongoBoilerPlate/README.md

 Feel free to leverage this boilerplate as a solid foundation for your projects.
 Whether you're initiating a new web application, API server, or any Node.js project involving MongoDB, this template is designed to streamline your initial setup.

+**Installation:**
+1. Run `npm install` to install dependencies.
+2. Run `npm run watch` to compile TypeScript and watch for changes.
+3. Run `npm start` to start the server.

 **Features:**

 **Node.js with TypeScript**